c-kolset/mech105-algorithms/Functions/README.md

 ### Output
 - `I` - numerical calculated integral.

-### Notes:
+**Notes:**
-The current state of this function is --deprecated--.
+The current state of this function is *deprecated*.
 The algorithm fails compute the correct trapeziodal rule given 2 data points as well as 3 data points.
 Thus, failing to solve real problem.
 Pull requests are welcomed.

 ---